Health Encyclopedia

 Hepatitis C: Know the Facts

-Facts about Hepatitis C
+Facts about HCV

 • Most people with hepatitis C don't die of it when treated.